 Now known as the International Mission Board (IMB), the mission is still the same.
-This mission is expressed today as: "partners with churches to empower limitless missionary teams who are evangelizing, discipling, planting, and multiplying healthy churches, and training leaders among unreached peoples and places for the glory of God" (www.imb.org/vision-and-mission).
+This mission is expressed today as: "serving Southern Baptist in carrying out the Great Commission to make disciples of all nations.
+The vision for that mission includes 'a multitude from every nation, tribe, people and language, knowing and worshipping our Lord Jesus Christ' (Rev. 7:9)" (www.imb.org/about).